wormholelabs-xyz/cctp-w7-executor-route/README.md

 ## Transfer Example

-This project includes a script for testing a USDC token transfer using the CCTPv1 Executor route with a referrer fee.
+This project includes a script for testing a USDC token transfer using the CCTPv1 or CCTPv2 Executor routes with a referrer fee.
 You can change the source and destination chains in the `examples/transfer.ts` file.

 ### Prerequisites